Maxiviper117/360-to-planer-images/README.md

 ### Option 1: Using the Compiled Executable

-We provide a compiled executable `panorama_to_plane.exe` for Windows users, available in the [latest GitHub release](https://github.com/Maxiviper117/360-to-planer-images/releases).
+We provide a compiled executable `panorama_to_plane-pitch.exe` for Windows users, available in the [latest GitHub release](https://github.com/Maxiviper117/360-to-planer-images/releases).
 This option allows you to use the converter without installing Python or any dependencies.

 **Steps to Use the Executable:**

 1. **Download the Executable:**

-   - Visit the [latest release page](https://github.com/Maxiviper117/360-to-planer-images/releases) and download `panorama_to_plane.exe`.
+   - Visit the [latest release page](https://github.com/Maxiviper117/360-to-planer-images/releases) and download `panorama_to_plane-pitch.exe`.

 2. **Prepare Your Images:**